seananderson/metafolio/inst/ms/ms.md

 cold-tolerant, and some had a wider range of thermal-tolerance, but a lower maximum productivity (Fig. 2a).
-Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing; @crozier2008].
+Although we refer to a thermal-tolerance curve because temperature is a dominant driver of salmonid performance [@mccullough1999; @patterson2007], our model applies to any environmental tolerance [e.g. tolerance to stream flow volume or changes in snow melt timing; @crozier2008].

 We implemented straying as in @cooper1999.
 We arranged the populations in a line and salmon were more likely to stray to streams near their natal stream (Fig. \ref{f:stray}).
-Two parameters controlled the straying: the fraction of fish $f_{\mathrm{stray}}$ (0.02) that stray from their natal stream in any generation and the rate $m$ (0.3) at which this straying between streams decays with distance.
-We calculated the number of salmon straying from stream
+Two parameters controlled the straying: the fraction of fish $f_{\mathrm{stray}}$ (0.02) that stray from their natal stream in any generation and the rate $m$ (0.3) at which this straying between streams
-$j$ to stream $i$ as

 $$\mathrm{strays}_{ij(t)} = f_{\mathrm{stray}} R_{j(t)} \frac{e^{-m \lvert i-j
 \rvert }} {\displaystyle\sum\limits_{ \substack{k = 1 \\ k \neq j}}^{n} e^{-m